Updated: November 27, 2024 by Sean McQuaid

 No matter where we live, all of us have been or will be a pedestrian at some point.
 According to the National Highway Traffic Safety Administration, in 2018, there were 6,283 pedestrian fatalities from auto accidents.
-That means pedestrian deaths account for 17% of all traffic-related casualties.
-2018’s pedestrian fatalities are the highest it’s been since 1990.
-In 2019, 6,205 pedestrians were killed, and an additional 76,000 were injured.
-For 2019, that rate would equate to a pedestrian dying in a car accident every 85 minutes.
-That is a disturbing and tragic rate for pedestrian fatalities to occur.
+That means pedestrian deaths accounted for 17% of all traffic-related casualties.
+At the time 2018’s pedestrian fatalities were the highest it’s been since 1990.
+However, the pandemic had brought with it some of the highest pedestrian death tolls in decades.
+In 2022, 7,522 pedestrians were killed, and an additional 67,336 were injured accounting for 18% of all traffic fatalities.
+2022 had the highest pedestrian fatality rate since 1981.
+Though 2023 saw a 5% reduction of pedestrian deaths at 7,300, this figure still remains surprisingly high.

 We’ll go over what happens when a pedestrian is hit by a vehicle and some pedestrian safety tips.